gwilczura/observability/README.md

 ```

 App Registration secrets are needed for applications to be able to access the key vault.
+They are stored as environment variables.

 ## application configuration

+Applications are reading configuration in this order:

+1. Environment variables (applicable when deployed to Azure - secret from ENV grants access to KeyVault)
+2. Standard configuration files
+3. KeyVault - using secret from ENV on Azure or Visual Studio credentials on local debug.
+4. appsettings.local.json - custom config file, ignored by git for additional local overrides

+## KeyVault

 For simplicity all applications are using the same key vault (without App Configuration in the middle).
 Secrets stored in the Key Valt are: